-It is our policy to disclose information on whether we have complied with our loan covenants with our lenders and all collaterals and guarantees of the loans.
-Such information is part of our audited financial statements, which is attested to by an independent external auditor.
+It is the Company's policy to disclose information on whether it has complied with the loan covenants it has entered into with its lenders and all collaterals and guarantees of the loans.
+Such information is part of the audited financial statements attested by an independent external auditor.